The 35 Best Small Kitchen Storage and Organization Ideas You’ll Want to Try ASAP

 These tiny house owners put a gorgeous cutting board over half of their sink to add more counter space.
 By only covering half, you can still access the sink if you need to rinse anything.

-Do you have any other tips and tricks?
+Do you have any other tips and tricks for small kitchen storage and organization?
 Share them in the comments below.